mdmtk/docs/edge/source/guide/csp/wifi.md

 #### SSID
 Parm name: SSID

+Settable if:

+* The Network Action is any option other than "Do Nothing", "Disable All Existing Networks", or "Remove All Existing Networks"

 Pivotal parm: No

 Description: the SSID name of the network

 #### Security Mode
 Pivotal parm: Yes

+Settable if:

+* The Network Action is "Add a New Network"

 Description: Specify the security mode used by the network